-Your guide to unique, 100% vegetarian and vegan restaurants in Orlando, including Infusion Tea (pictured).
+Your guide to unique, 100% vegetarian and vegan restaurants in Orlando, including The Sanctum Cafe (pictured).

 Veggie-lovers, have no fear: Orlando restaurants have a bite for every appetite!
 Many local eateries know that vegans and vegetarians want satisfying meals with a full range of flavor, which is why they’ve crafted carefully curated menus with an abundance of delicious, meat-free delights that will set even the most dedicated carnivores’ mouths to watering.
 Here’s a taste of popular vegan and vegetarian restaurants that are guaranteed to fill you up — and leave you wanting more — in Orlando!